Extinction bites: countries agree to protect sharks and rays

 Three proposals covering the international trade of 18 types of mako sharks, wedgefishes and guitarfishes each passed with a needed two-thirds majority in a committee of the World Wildlife Conference known as CITES on Sunday.

-“Today we are one step closer to protecting the fastest shark in the ocean, as well as the most threatened,” said Jen Sawada, who directs The Pew Charitable Trusts shark conservation work.
+“Today we are one step closer to protecting the fastest shark in the ocean, as well as the most threatened,” said Jen Sawada, who directs The Pew Charitable Trusts’ shark conservation work.
+The measures don’t ban fishing these sharks and rays, but any trade must be sustainable.

 Conservationists applauded and exchanged hugs after the tallies.
 Opponents variously included China, Iceland, Japan, Malaysia and New Zealand.
 The U.S. voted against the mako shark measure, but supported the other two.